apache/jackrabbit-site/src/site/markdown/index.md

 ## Apache Jackrabbit News

+#### April 4th, 2018: Apache Jackrabbit Oak 1.4.21 released
+Jackrabbit Oak 1.4.21 is a patch release that contains fixes and improvements over the previous 1.4.x release.
+See the [downloads](downloads.html#oak1.4) page for more details.

 #### March 26th, 2018: Apache Jackrabbit Oak 1.0.42 released
 Jackrabbit Oak 1.0.42 is a patch release that contains fixes and improvements over the previous 1.0.x release.
 See the